yig/GMU-CS425/README.md

 ### Cleaning up

 At the end of draw, after `wgpuQueueSubmit()`, it's safe to release any resources we created in the function.
-This definitely includes the swap chain's texture view (`wgpuTextureViewRelease()`) and the command encoder (`wgpuCommandEncoderRelease()`).
+This definitely includes the swap chain's texture view (`wgpuTextureViewRelease()`), the command encoder (`wgpuCommandEncoderRelease()`), and the render pass encoder (`wgpuRenderPassEncoderRelease()`).
 This can also include instance data buffer (see above), per-sprite bind groups (`wgpuBindGroupRelease()`), and texture views (`wgpuTextureViewRelease()`), unless you find a way to keep them around from frame to frame.
 The bind groups and texture views are unique per image, so you could create them once when loading an image.

 ### Extensions